blimmbamm/gatsby-website-blog/src/blog/angular-generic-querying-wrapper.md

 }
 ```

-The function has a parameter `index` and will return the `index`-th element of `DUMMY_DATA` as observable, unless we specify by `letItFail = true`.
+The function has a parameter `index` and will return the `index`-th element of `DUMMY_DATA` as observable, unless we specify `letItFail = true`.
 In that case, the request artificially fails and throws an `HttpErrorResponse`, just as the built-in Angular `HttpClient` would do in case of an error.
 By `delay`, we can add some milliseconds of delay to the function such that we can better see the loading state.

 ## A simple starting case